nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 Functions and function names are identifiers: `<mi>tan</mi>`, `<mi>sin</mi>` or `<mi>log</mi>`.

 Units are identifiers.
 For example meter `<mi mathvariant="normal">m</mi>` or second `<mi mathvariant="normal">s</mi>`.
 When units are written using multiple letters, you should mark them up as a single element: `<mi>Nm</mi>`.
-Depending on the layout of the unit, you have to use other MathML elements to mark up a single unit such as meters per second:
+Depending on the layout of the unit, you have to use other MathML elements to mark up a single unit such as metre per second squared:

 ```html
 <mfrac>